Northern Iowa Panthers men's basketball

 The Northern Iowa Panthers men's basketball team represents the University of Northern Iowa located in Cedar Falls, Iowa.
 UNI is currently a member of the Missouri Valley Conference.
-The Panthers have appeared eight times in the NCAA Division I men's basketball tournament, most recently in 2016.
+The Panthers have appeared nine times in the NCAA Division I men's basketball tournament, most recently in 2026.

 Postseason results

 NCAA Division I tournament

-Northern Iowa has made the NCAA tournament eight times.
-The Panthers have a record of 5–8.
+Northern Iowa has made the NCAA tournament nine times.
+The Panthers have a record of 5–9.